aggregat4/dendriform/README.md

                                        "when": "textInputFocus && !editorReadonly" },
 ```

+1. We need some sort of versioning support: when the software evolves and it is running "in production" we need a way to gracefully upgrade.
+Our two external interfaces are the remote events and the local indexeddb storage of events.
+The local store can theoretically be recreated completely but we need to identify the version change, remote events we could maybe transform?
+1. do a real dev/prod build separation as in [](https://webpack.js.org/guides/production/) especially so we can avoid inline sourcemaps when we do a prod build
 1. Check compatibility with Firefox
 1. Check if it works on iOS and Android
 1. i18n (also consider search, maybe other find mechanism? [regex?](https://stackoverflow.com/a/38151393/1996) )